panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 commentsThreadId: string-interpolation-in-javascript
 ---

-Replacing placeholders with values inside of a string literal is named string interpolation.
+*String interpolation* is replacing placeholders with values in a string literal.

-In JavaScript, the template literals (strings wrapped in backticks `` ` ``) and `${expression}` as placeholder perform the string interpolation:
+The string interpolation in JavaScript is performed by template literals (strings wrapped in backticks `` ` ``) and `${expression}` as a placeholder.
+For example:

 ```javascript
 const number = 42;